MicrosoftDocs/azure-dev-docs/articles/python/configure-python-web-app-codespaces.md

 To stop using the codespace, close the browser.
 (Or, close VS Code if you opened it that way.)

-If you plan on using the codespace again, you can keep it, and you aren't be charged if it isn't used.
+If you plan on using the codespace again, you can keep it.
+Only running codespaces incur CPU charges.
+A stopped codespace incurs only storage costs.

 If you want to remove the codespace, go to https://github.com/codespaces to manage your codespaces.